This document is a review draft. Readers are invited to submit comments to the Taxonomy Design Working Group.

 Characteristics and consequences of this approach are:

-• Each taxonomy can be used as-is without extensions by data collectors.
+- Each taxonomy can be used as-is without the development effort of creating and maintaining a combined taxonomy.
 This means respective taxonomies can properly match the specific legislation or set of reporting requirements without the need of modularizing them based on the covered topics.

 Figure 4 summarises this approach.